 If you have a small chip in your windshield and have been running the air conditioning set at a very cold temperature and then park your car in strong sunlight when the temperature is high, cracks can start from the chip.

 If you do have a small chip on your windshield, there are a few things you can do to protect it from cracking in the hot desert summer.
 You can invest in a dash cover, which will diminish the heat reflected onto your windshield.
 You can also get your windows tinted, which will reflect the heat away from the windshield.
 A common idea is to crack the window just a bit if you are in a safe neighborhood.
 You can also crack the sunroof if you have one.
 This allows air to circulate and somewhat reduces the chance of getting cracks in a windshield that is already chipped.

 In any case, if your car will be out in triple-digit temperatures for a few hours, make sure you park in the right direction, pointed away from the sun, so the sun isn't beating down on your front windshield, which heats up the interior faster, and uses a window shade, if possible.
-They're cheap, and they make a big difference.
+They're cheap, most of them fold up for storage, and they make a big difference.

-Even if you park in the shade, make sure that you don't leave your phone or tablet in the car in the summer and be especially careful not to leave children or pets in the car.
+Even if you park in the shade, make sure that you don't leave your phone or tablet in the car in the summer and be especially careful not to leave children or pets in the car even for a minute.
 And leaving full soda cans in the car is a big mistake you will regret if they explode from the heat inside the car.
-The car will be intensely hot, but your windshield should be OK.
+The car will be intensely hot, but with a little care, your windshield should be just fine.